Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Previous Studies on Reproducibility and Progress in Recommender Systems

 This latter problem was investigated more deeply in~\cite{Krichene2022Sampled,Dallmann2021Sampling,Canamares2020Sampling}.
 According to these analyses, the \emph{ranking of models} when comparing their effectiveness can become unreliable when only a subset of the items is considered for ranking in the testing phase.
 This approach of using ``sampled metrics'' has been around at least since 2008, \eg in~\cite{Koren2008Factorization}.
 The most worrying aspect of this practice is that it affects the central component of almost any paper on recommendation models, where progress is demonstrated by presenting a ranking of models with the newly proposed model being in the top position.

 In an in-depth study on recommender systems evaluation, Sun et al.~\cite{Sun2020Arewe} ask if we are ``evaluating rigorously'' and provide a benchmark setup with standardized procedures for improved reproducibility and reliable progress.
 An analysis of a larger set of papers published in top conferences confirms that there is no consistency in the literature regarding baselines, datasets, preprocessing steps, data splitting evaluation strategies and so forth, making it difficult to assess the true progress in the field.
 A concerning side observation of their analysis is that as many as 37\% of the analyzed papers \emph{``directly tune hyper-parameters based upon the performance on the test set.''} A related observation was made earlier in~\cite{ferraridacrema2020tois}, where the analysis of a dozen neural recommendation models showed that often no information was provided on how the number of training epochs, a central hyperparameter, was determined or how early-stopping was implemented.
 An investigation of the provided code instead indicates that sometimes the number of epochs is determined during the test phase, and that in a few cases the best accuracy results across epochs are reported in the papers.
 In terms of hyperparameter tuning, many papers in the literature state that they use one (often small) fixed size for user and item embeddings across models ``for fair comparison.''
-In practice, the embedding size is a crucial hyperparameter that has to be tuned for each model and dataset, as it can significantly affect a model's effectiveness~\cite{shehzad2024performance}.
-Otherwise, the expressive power of certain models, \eg traditional ones based on matrix factorization, may be artificially constrained, making it easier to demonstrate that a newly proposed model ``outperforms the state-of-the-art.''
+However, we argue that this common practice achieves the opposite.
+The embedding size is a model- and dataset-specific hyperparameter that should be tuned per method rather than fixed across all of them.
+Different architectures may become most effective at very different embedding dimensionalities, so fixing a single small value can disadvantage some methods more than others and artificially bias comparisons~\cite{shehzad2024performance}.
+After the optimal embedding dimensionality has been selected, comparing that value across different families of methods can be another direction for discussion, related to the memory and time efficiency of the method.
 As a concrete example, \citet{RendleKZK22Revisiting} showed that \iALS can achieve very competitive effectiveness with an embedding size in the \emph{thousands}, which is in striking contrast to the commonly used sizes of 64 or 128.
+The consequence of this result is that using a small embedding size can bias the experimental protocol in a way that disadvantages some matrix factorization methods, making it easier to show that a newly proposed model ``outperforms the state-of-the-art.''